-The religion of Greek people is an important aspect of the Greek culture.
-The Greek population in mainland Greece and the Greek islands is Christian Orthodox per 98%.
-The religion of rest of the population is Muslims, Catholic and Jewish.
-Greece and Russia are the only countries to have such a great proportion of Orthodox population.
+The religion of Greek people is an important aspect of their culture.
+The population in mainland Greece and the Greek islands is Christian Orthodox per 90%.
+The religion of the rest of the population is Muslims, Catholic, Jewish and other minorities.
+Greece and Russia are the only countries to have such a great proportion of the Orthodox population.

 According to the history of Orthodoxy, the first who came in the Greek territory to preach Christianity was Saint Paul in 49 AD.
 Although many people converted to Christianity in the centuries that followed, this didn't become an official religion until the Emperor Constantine the Great established Christianity as the official religion of the Byzantine Empire.